-- Once in a mail view, right click on the top of the columns, in “arrange by” and select size.
-It will be conveniently grouped in “Huge”, “Very large”, “large”, “Medium”, “Small” and “Tiny”.
-Go for those “Huge” ones first - they are likely to be multi-attachment mails, and Friday afternoon joke circulars.
+- Once in a mail view, right-click on the top of the columns, in “arrange by” and select “size”.
+Outlook conveniently groups sizes as “Huge”, “Very large”, “large”, “Medium”, “Small” and “Tiny”.
+Go for those “Huge” ones first - they are likely to be multi-attachment mails and Friday afternoon joke circulars.

-On another note, in the interest of privacy if you do not compact folders, mail that was sent to the recycle bin and deleted from there, may still be retrievable.
-So if you have something you want to remove properly, I suggest compacting the PST file, and then defragmenting your hard drive - which should improve its chances (but still not guarantee) of being gone.
-It is worth noting that it is difficult, if not near impossible to get rid of anything sent in outlook - as your admins will have logs, backups etc.
+In the interest of privacy, if you do not compact folders, mail that you sent to the recycle bin and deleted from there may still be retrievable.
+If you have something you want to remove altogether, I suggest compacting the PST-file and then defragmenting your hard drive - which should improve its chances (but still not guarantee) of being gone.
+It is worth noting that it is difficult, if not near impossible, to get rid of anything sent in Outlook - as your admins will have logs and backups.

 How to set up Archive/GTD buttons in Outlook 2007 and earlier

 Adding a button to aid in rapid organising of messages in your inbox.